Don't Wanna Know: Music video

 The music video for "Don't Wanna Know" was directed by David Dobkin and does not include Lamar, instead using the song's original version.
 It was shot starting on August 28, 2016, in Los Angeles, and premiered on The Today Show, on October 14, 2016.
 The video spoofed the augmented reality game Pokémon Go.

 In the video, Adam Levine is dressed as a blue turtle dealing with heartbreak over an orange played by Sarah Silverman, with the Maroon 5 members also dressed the various costumes.
 In certain scenes, they're being chased and hiding from people who play the game to capture a creature onto the phone and other times eliminate themselves, as well as the set of shooting a music video in the studio complete with film crew, the band performing in a concert and the house party.
-The video also features cameos from Ed Helms, Amanda Cerny, Shaquille O'Neal and Vince Vaughn.
+The video also features cameos from Ed Helms, David Lautman, Amanda Cerny, Shaquille O'Neal and Vince Vaughn.